chenhonghua/MVIP-NeRF/README.md

         └── IMG_2736.png

 ```
 Also, for easier usage of the SPIn-NeRF dataset, we have uploaded one example.
-Note that our method does not rely on explicit 2D inpaintings results.
+Note that our method does not rely on explicit 2D inpaintings results, although we provided the inpainted inputs.

 ### Quick Running
 ```
-python DS_NeRF/run.py --config DS_NeRF/configs/config_1.txt
+python DS_NeRF/run.py --config DS_NeRF/config/config_1.txt
 ```

 ### Key parameters in the config file